-Stewed eggplant in tomato sauce recipe.
-Delicious fried eggplant slices cooked in tomato garlic sauce and tasteful pork meat coming together in a fabulous recipe that was my grandfather’s favorite.
+This eggplant tomato stew with pork was my grandpa’ s all times favorite recipe.
+Delicious fried eggplant slices cooked in tomato garlic sauce and tasteful pork coming together in a fabulous recipe.

-But every once in a while we’re permitted to indulge in such heavenly meals, are we not? 🙂
+But every once in a while we’re allowed to indulge in such heavenly meals, are we not? 🙂

 So, what do we need for this recipe?